The Best Way to Honor Veterans Is to Hire One

 U.S. military veterans, transitioning service members and their families represent an essential part of today’s multi-generational workforce, and we are eternally grateful for their service and selflessness.
 Veterans add unique value to today’s workforce because they embody disciplined leadership, maturity and unwavering loyalty to the pursuit of excellence in their personal and professional lives.

-Each year, roughly 200,000 men and women transition out of the military and face the challenges of translating their military experience into civilian careers.
-Veteran unemployment is an emerging crisis as nearly one-third of veteran job seekers are underemployed, a rate more than 15 percent higher than non-veteran job seekers, according to research from ZipRecruiter.
+According to the U.S. Department of Veterans Affairs, each year, roughly 200,000 men and women transition out of the military and face the challenges of translating their military experience into civilian careers.
+The good news is that the annual veteran unemployment rate dipped to 3.5 percent in 2018, the lowest level since 2000, and is currently at 3.2 percent in September, but the bad news is the quality of the jobs doesn't often match the veteran's qualifications.
+According to a member survey conducted by the IAVA, 37 percent of respondents felt underemployed.
 Too often, highly skilled veterans are slotted into simpler roles or trade professions even though they could operate at a higher level with proper training.
-To help reduce the rate of underemployment among veterans organizations must make a concerted effort to hire, upskill and reskill veterans to fully maximize the potential of these valuable resources.
+To help reduce the rate of underemployment among veterans, organizations must make a concerted effort to hire, upskill and reskill veterans to fully maximize the potential of these valuable resources.

-Within your organization, it is important to remember that veterans have been responsible for the lives, safety and performance of dozens to hundreds of people, so do not hesitate to give them challenging assignments and the weight of being held accountable.
-Additionally, many veterans have strong leadership and managerial skills as they tend to be given more fiscal and people management responsibilities at younger ages than civilian workers.
+Within your organization, it is important to remember that veterans have been responsible for the lives, safety and performance of dozens to thousands of people, so you know they can deliver on challenging assignments and handle the pressure of being held accountable.
+Additionally, many veterans have strong leadership and managerial skills as they tend to be given more fiscal and people management responsibilities at younger ages than most civilian workers.

-Whether building a network internally or helping direct veterans to outside resources, organizations that provide these career skills programs will be able to more effectively and efficiently attract, retain and grow their veteran networks.
-By offering access to customized, curated content programs that promote career training, professional certifications and job placement support, veterans will have the skills needed to excel in the civilian workforce, contributing to the overall success of their organizations.
+Whether building a network internally or helping direct veterans to outside resources, organizations that provide these career skills programs will be able to more effectively attract, retain and grow their veteran networks.
+By offering access to meaningful and impactful learning programs that promote career training, professional certifications and job placement support, veterans will have the skills needed to excel in the civilian workforce, contributing to the overall success of the organizations that employ them.